-The Audit and Risk Assurance Committee formally met on 4 occasions during 2021-2022, reviewed the

-Corporate Risk Register at each meeting and was satisfied that all risks were identified, and corrective action taken where feasible.
+The Audit and Risk Assurance Committee formally met on 4 occasions during 2022-2023, reviewed the Corporate Risk Register at each meeting and was satisfied that all risks were identified, and corrective action taken where feasible.
 Some of the key risks are highlighted further in this report.

-A great deal of focus at the start of the year and continued through the year was to review and update the Corporate Risk Register to assure members that all risks relating to COVID- 19, working from home arrangements and business continuity-were incorporated into the register and that all risks were managed and mitigated accordingly.
+The Committee throughout the year continued to review and update the Corporate Risk Register to assure members that all risks relating to working from home arrangements and business continuity were incorporated into the register and that all risks were managed and mitigated accordingly.
 The Business Continuity Plan was also updated and reviewed at all the ARAC meetings.